 When your child has a fever the most important thing is to encourage rest and give plenty of fluids.
 Fevers may continue for a number of days or go away and come back – especially in the afternoon and evening – for several days.
 This is usually not a problem if the child is taking plenty of fluids and seems otherwise well.

-- It’s normal for kids to have very little appetite when feverish.
-Keep foods light – soups, broths, toast, small amounts of fruit, steamed vegetables – and don’t force them to eat.
+Nourish with light foods: t's normal for kids to have very little appetite when feverish.
+Keep foods light – soups, broths, toast, small amounts of fruit, steamed vegetables – and don't force them to eat.
 But do push fluids!

 Herbs can be used to help ease the symptoms associated with a fever – aches, headache, tummy discomforts, and chills.
 High fevers can be lowered a bit with these herbs.
 Here are some classic herbs for feverish kids that I used with my own children and that I use in my medical practice.
 These are also safe for babies.